This guide is designed for learners - for the version for adults, see Learner Safety and Privacy: For Parents.

 We also get data about how you use Outschool, like what new classes you check out or words you use when you search for new classes.

 If you signed up for your own limited account, we need your parent’s / legal guardians’ permission for you to continue in this limited account.
 With this, you can participate in some activities, but not all.
 If you want to join some groups or take a class, you need to have your parent / legal guardian create an account and sign you up.

 How we use your information

-We use the information you and your trusted adults give us to help keep Outschool safe, and to make Outschool better for you and everyone else.
+We use your information to help keep Outschool safe, and to make Outschool better for you and everyone else.
 For example, we record your classes so that we can make sure class went smoothly; we also want you to be able to watch the recording after class if you missed class or just want to watch again.
 We look at what classes you’ve taken and things you search for so we can tell you about other classes we think you’d like.

 What information we share and with whom

-Because we care about your privacy, we take steps to protect the information you share when you’re in class.
-What that means is that only your classmates and their trusted adults, and teachers who are also in your class, get to see your posts, videos, and attachments.
+Because we care about your privacy, we take steps to protect the information you share when you’re in class or activities.
+What that means is that only your classmates and their parents / legal guardians, approved guests, and teachers who are also in your class or activity, get to see your posts, videos, and attachments.
 But you should always be careful about what you share in class or online.
 Don’t share stuff you should keep private about yourself, like your street address or email address.
 And don’t share private stuff about other people like your friends or your family.
-If you’re not sure, ask your trusted adult.
+If you’re not sure, ask your parent / legal guardian.

-We may share your information if your trusted adults say it’s okay, or if we need to because of the law.
+We may share your information if your parent / legal guardian says it’s okay, or if we need to because of the law or for your safety.

-Your trusted adults may get to see what classes you like and information you share on Outschool.
+Your parent / legal guardian may get to see what classes you like and information you share on Outschool.
 For example, trusted adults can see private messages between you and your teacher.